manuelhaussmann/manuelhaussmann.github.io/README.md

-This is adapted from the source code of Jon Barron's public academic website: https://jonbarron.info/.
+This is adapted from the source code of Jon Barron's academic website: https://jonbarron.info/.